Let's Talk About Knockoffs in the Photo Industry.

 This actually surprised and saddened me, until I realized that Westcott may have well given up the high road after its own products started getting knocked off by companies like Phottix.

-Oddly, Phottix is at the same time trying to establish itself as a legitimate world brand.
-Which kinda-sorta makes my head explode, given their continued existence as a serial knockoff company.
+Interestingly, Phottix is at the same time trying to establish itself as a legitimate world brand.
+Which kinda-sorta makes my head explode, given their continued existence making "homage" products, too.

 I talked face-to-face to the management Phottix about my concerns.
-They assured me that is something they are trying to get past (really? well you could start by discontinuing the knockoffs, Phottix) and instead pointed as example to their new Odin remotes.
+They assured me that is something they are trying to get past and instead pointed as example to their new Odin remotes.
+My belief is that it there is a legit internal struggle going on.

 And not just to harp on Phottix and Westcott.
 If someone invents a new light mod product category, you can bet multiple other brands will be selling a near exact copy within six months.

-So the broader question is, as photographers who are presumably sensitive to intellectual property, should we support knockoffs?
+So the broader question is, as photographers who are presumably sensitive to intellectual property, should we support this?

 And even not considering the ethical question, how about a selfish one instead.
 Who is going to fund the R&D of innovative new gear if it is going to be knocked off a month later and sold on the net with impunity?